 While this is ideal for solo home office users, it becomes more tricky if you plan to share your Aeron chair with your other half or a business partner.

-Unfortunately, this isn’t possible, so I must settle for a C-sized chair that feels too large.
+Unfortunately, this isn’t possible, so I must settle for a B-sized chair that feels a tad too small.

 Expert Tip